jbottum/t5pat/langchain_markdown46_short.md

 The XL model did a pretty good job.
 It answered (2) of the (3) Knowledge retrieval questions correctly.
 It answered all of the reasoning questions correctly and it provided an answer for the In Context question that could be correct.
 From a grading standpoint, it only answered the second question in the reasoning prompts, and so we gave it a grade of 50% for answering those prompts.

 This initial post is intended to provide a first cut of this effort to test reasoning.
 In a follow-on post, we plan to provide more details and descriptions of the code and output, along with suggested further reading.

+We hope this post helps to get you started with testing LLMs.